z76316/z76316.github.io/_pages/about.md

 Recently, I've focused on data-centric solutions with generative models and context-length generalization of Large Language Models, making machine learning models more accessible to real-world applications.

+I'm looking for Fall 2024 internship opportunities.
+Please don't hesitate to contact me if you are looking for a fall internship.

 Email: cychang at tamu dot edu